 Select the Right Tools and Products

-Beginners can try the popular Japonesque Eyebrow Kit which has all the tools you need to define your eyebrows (Note: This product is currently sold out, but we recommend Anastasia Beverly Hills Brow Kit, $65, for something similar).
+Beginners can try the popular Japonesque Eyebrow Kit which has all the tools you need to define your eyebrows.
 If purchasing products individually, consider whether an eyebrow powder, pencil, or mousse would best fit you and your brows.
 When you're just getting started, it will take some time to learn which tools work best for your brows and how to use the product correctly for the best results:

 - If you're using a powder, get a stiff angled brush.
 The stiff bristles of the brush are great for control when putting the product on and defining your eyebrow shape.
 Apply the powder in angles by following the way your hair is growing.

 - Those choosing a pencil will find that they're great for filling in sparse spots.
 Work their magic by lightly holding the pencil and drawing hair strokes in the sparse areas.
-You can also use a stiff angled brush here to soften the lines as needed.
+You can also use a stiff angled brush or an eyebrow brush here to soften the lines as needed.

 - When opting for a mousse, you can cover gray brows, instantly deepen hair color, and provide some holding power.
 Simply stroke on your brows like you put mascara on your lashes—just avoid putting multiple coats on your brows.